Drinking Cistus incanus tea may keep mosquitos and ticks away. Here’s the best Cistus tea brew method.

 Generally speaking, the amount of tea cream is a function of (1) temperature, (2) the ratio of water to dry material, and (3) the pH of the water.
 For example, in regular black tea, a pH of 3.4 maximizes tea creaming.
 Cistus is different.
 For Cistus, it’s the mineral content of the water that’s critical.

-An important 2012 study considered the effects on temperature brewing time and water mineral level on the total phenolic content of the resulting Cistus herbal infusion.
+An important 2013 study considered the effects of temperature, brewing time, and water mineral level on the total phenolic content of the resulting Cistus herbal infusion.
 We’ve long known that flavonoids and other phenolic compounds degrade rapidly at temperatures approaching 100c (boiling water).
 This study confirmed that the same holds true for Cistus.

 The groundbreaking part of the study was its investigation into the effects of the mineral content of the brewing water.
 The researchers used three kinds of water: water filtered to have no mineral content, water with mineral content measured at a total water hardness of 1.0, and mineral water with a total hardness of 3.2.
 The pH for all three samples was essentially neutral, so alkalinity wasn’t a variable.